Azure/azure-sdk-for-js/documentation/writing_tests.md

 ### Testing cloud resources

 By making use of [the recorder](#the-recorder), we're allowed to write tests targeting real live resources, and then run them instantly against a local copy of the server responses by specifying the `TEST_MODE` environment variable to either `record`, `live` or `playback`.
-Not specifying the environment variable will be considered `playback`, since we want to be able to run the tests by default without having to set up real resources.
+Not specifying the environment variable will be considered `playback`, since we want to let anyone see the tests running by default without first having to set up real resources.

 ### Public or internal tests